Best credit cards for Canadians with good credit July 2024

 +

 If you’re looking for a credit card with a generous sign-up bonus, then the TD® Aeroplan® Visa Infinite* Card is the first option you should consider.
-Earn up to $1,200 in value†, including up to 40,000 Aeroplan points†, no Annual Fee for the first year† and additional travel benefits.
-Account must be approved by March 4, 2024.
+Earn up to $1,000 in value†, including up to 40,000 Aeroplan points† and additional travel benefits.
+Account must be approved by September 3, 2024.

 You’ll earn 1.5 Aeroplan points† per $1 spent at participating gas, grocery, and direct through Air Canada® purchases (including Air Canada Vacations®) made with your card, and 1 Aeroplan point† for every $1 spent on all other purchases made with your card.
 Additional perks include travel insurance†, and discounts at participating Avis and Budget Rent-A-Car locations†.